Pick and mix

 Recorder Big Band

-A magnificent three-choir ‘Magnificat’ by Zielenski (pub.
-1611).
-At 8’ or octave doubled if enough tenor, bass, great bass and contra bass players OR Duo Seraphin in 3 choirs by Hassler (pub.
-1591).
-A sumptuous motet setting of this heavenly text.
-At 8’ or octave doubled if enough tenor, bass, great bass and contra bass players.
+A magnificent three-choir ‘Magnificat’ by Zielenski (published in 1611).
+At 8’ or octave doubled if enough tenor, bass, great bass and contrabass players OR ‘Ruht wohl’ – the final chorus and chorale from Bach’s St John Passion, arranged by Spanhove for alto, tenor, bass, great bass and contrabass recorders.

 With Rebecca Austen-Brown and Mary Tyers